Students who want to enroll in a course for Audit or who want to change a course from credit to audit must have departmental authorization.

 Audit enrollments are recorded on the student's academic record with a mark of "AU."
 Audited classes do not satisfy degree requirements and do not count toward the continuous enrollment requirement of the Graduate School.

 Audit enrollments are subject to the same tuition and fee assessment and refunding rules as credit enrollments.
 Audit registrations are accepted beginning the first day of class and continuing through the add deadline.
-Students are not permitted to change from credit to audit after the last day to add.
+Students are not permitted to change from credit to audit after the add deadline.

 Staff and family members may audit regular tuition courses for free (self-support courses and certain programs are excluded).
-Both the audit registration form available in the Office of the Registrar and the staff fee privilege form must be completed.
+Both the audit registration form and the staff fee privilege form must be completed.
 Information about the staff tuition benefit is available through Human Resources.

 Senior Citizen Auditors